10 out of 10 for meeting in Starbucks and Nero.

 -10 for recruiting ND.

 Asking me how I would rank from a scale of 1-10 meeting with you, it took me a couple of years to understand why you asked that.
+I’m sorry, but I had other problems on my mind than scratching your ego.

 It was never important to me to meet with a “big gun”, it was my line managers I wanted to meet, but they were too unequipped and some even indifferent to meet with me.
 They either bullied me, avoided me, overworked me, gave me small tasks where I had much more skill and talents, keeping me low…